-Bone spurs can present as a serious source of pain in the heel or bottom of the foot.
+Bone spurs can present as a serious source of foot pain.
+Typically the pain is felt in the heel or bottom of the foot.
 Bone spurs occur when a bit of extra bone tissue grows outward from an established bone edge, also known as an Osteophyte, or Exostosis.
 Heel spurs make up the most common types of bone spurs.

 What causes bone spurs?

 Bone spurs arise due to long-term stress caused by arthritis or inflammation in the area.
 Patients suffering from plantar fasciitis can have an increased risk of developing heel spurs, due to the inflamed plantar fascia tissue pulling on the bone.

 Most of the time, heel spurs will have little to no symptoms.
 If inflammation develops, some patients will eventually notice intermittent pain coming from the area of the spur, often while walking or running.
 The pain caused by heel spurs actually comes from the injured tissue surrounding the spur, and generally not from the spur itself.

 When asked about the pain caused by heel spurs, most patients describe the sensation as feeling like pins stabbing into the bottom of their foot whenever they stand up after long periods of time, such as when getting out of bed in the morning.